aiyk/sysserve-fe-assignment/INSTRUCTIONS.md

 Thanks for applying for the Front-end Engineer position at Sysserve!

-This coding challenge will serve as the second step of technical evaluation in the hiring process, the goal is to show case how you work and if it is decided to proceed with the process, will lead to the last stage point of our technical interview.
+This coding challenge will serve as the second step of technical evaluation in the hiring process, the goal is to show case how you work and if it is decided to proceed with the process, will lead to the last stage of our technical interview.

 There are two parts to the challenge, the first is developing the visual components of a supplied design.
 The second part is about how you implement, test and explain business logic.